-Monolithic Single-frequency Laser On Thin-film Lithium Niobate Platform by The Vernier Effect
+Monolithic Single-Frequency Laser on Thin-Film Lithium Niobate Platform by the Vernier Effect

 • We present a monolithic single-frequency microring laser utilizing Er3+-doped thin film lithium niobate (TFLN) on insulator.
 The device is fabricated employing a dual-cavity architecture, in which two microring resonators are nested through two pulley coupling regions and share a common semicircular cavity.
-The single-frequency laser achieves a peak output power of 146 μW, with a side mode suppression ratio (SMSR) of 32 dB and slope efficiency of 0.7%, operating at a wavelength of 1530.85 nm, which leverage gain competition and the Vernier effect.
-Furthermore, the single-frequency laser emission can be selectively switched between 1530.85 nm and 1547.13 nm by a precise adjustment of the device's structural parameters.
-Our research establishes the foundation for a fully integrated multifunction TFLN system, which exhibit great potential applications in advancing optical computation, bio-chemical sensing and signal processing.
+The single-frequency laser achieves a peak output power of 146 µW, with a side mode suppression ratio of 32 dB and slope efficiency of 0.7%, operating at a wavelength of 1530.85 nm, which leverages gain competition and the Vernier effect.
+Furthermore, the single-frequency laser emission can be selectively switched between 1530.85 nm and 1547.13 nm by a precise adjustment of the device’s structural parameters.
+Our research establishes the foundation for a fully integrated multifunction TFLN system, which exhibits great potential applications in advancing optical computation, bio-chemical sensing, and signal processing.

 • Article Text